The Flash box office has left DC’s future uncertain

 Superman: Legacy

-directed the film james gunn a release date is set for 11 July 2025.Unexpectedly, Gunn revealed last week who will be the main addition to the storyline.
+the first film of this new universe of Eddy will be completely directed by james gunn and its release date is set 11 July 2025.Unexpectedly, Gunn revealed last week who will be the main addition to the storyline.
 Want to know more about it?
 Click here and here.

 batman part 2

-Robert Pattinson ,twilight) will return in the role of the iconic hero 5 October 2025in continuation of Batman, Although nothing has been revealed about the conspiracy so far. batman part 2 Khalnayak will be featuring Two Face.
-The actors who are in the running for this role are Josh Hartnett ,black Mirror) it is Joel Edgerton ,Gift,
+Robert Pattinson ,twilight) will return in the role of the iconic hero 5 October 2025in continuation of Batman, More details about the plot have not been released yet. batman part 2 Khalnayak will be featuring Two Face.

 Check also: